 With the release of user-defined routes, you can create a routing table to add a default route, and then associate the routing table to your VNet subnet(s) to enable forced tunneling on those subnets.

 You need to set a "default site" among the cross-premises local sites connected to the virtual network.

 Forced tunneling must be associated with a VNet that has a dynamic routing VPN gateway (not a static gateway).

 ExpressRoute forced tunneling is not configured via this mechanism, but instead, is enabled by advertising a default route via the ExpressRoute BGP peering sessions.
-Please see the ExpressRoute Documentation for more information.
+For more information, see the What is ExpressRoute?.